esfoobar/flaskbook/README.md

-# Step 21
+# Step 22

-## Relationship friend further work
+## Relationship tests
-    - Complete the template work for relationship status
+    - Print the relationship status on page for tests
+    - Minor change on profile edit (the check for image form wasn't working)
-    - Do redirects
+    - Build tests